stevencombs/retrocombs.github.io/writing.md

 </ul>

 ## A note to literary agents
 If you are a literary agent looking for a motivated, experienced writer with an intriguing genre story, why not get in touch with me now and learn more?
-First draft of my new novel, and first piece of fiction, will be finished by the last quarter of 2017 with an anticipated final draft ready by second quarter of 2018.
 You can send inquires to:

 <steven.combs@gmail.com>